uridolan77/PPGameMgmt/PPGameMgmt.Web/CLEANUP_SUMMARY.md

 - Implemented standardized API hooks for players, games, and bonuses using the factory
 - Centralized cache keys and stale times in `core/api/cacheConfig.ts`
 - Removed deprecated API client code
+- Created a new enhanced API factory `createFeatureApi` with:
+  - Zod schema validation for inputs and responses
+  - Consistent error handling
+  - Automatic toast notifications
+  - Optimistic updates
+  - Cache management
+- Created a migration guide for API patterns in `docs/API_MIGRATION_GUIDE.md`

 ### 2. Consolidated Error Handling